 Dear Governor Holcomb,

 As Indiana health care providers, we have witnessed the unprecedented burdens the COVID-19 pandemic has placed on the physical and emotional health of Hoosiers and we are committed to working with your Administration to safely guide Hoosiers through this crisis.
 But the pandemic has also magnified the quieter and equally pervasive challenges that have long plagued the health of our state.
-From heart disease to cancer to diabetes to a host of other chronic morbidities, Indiana draws national distinction for its poor health.
+From heart disease to cancer to diabetes to maternal and infant mortality and a host of other morbidities, Indiana draws national distinction for its poor health.
 These lingering maladies not only make the risks of COVID-19 more acute for Hoosiers but fixing them will demand a long-term commitment that extends well beyond any response to the current crisis.

-The causes of Indiana’s health challenges are varied, but many of our chronic ailments can be linked the state’s high tobacco use rate and low investments in proven health interventions.
+The causes of Indiana’s health challenges are varied, but many of our chronic ailments can be linked the state’s high tobacco use rate and low investments in proven public health interventions.
 Fortunately, there are science-driven policies that can guide our path toward a healthier Indiana and, on behalf of the patients we serve, we write with urgency to request your support for these proven solutions to reduce smoking rates and improve Hoosier health.

 One-in-five Hoosier adults smoke and an equal number of youth use tobacco products and, consequently, more than 11,000 of our friends, family members and neighbors will die from a tobacco related illness in 2021.
 Commendably, your Administration has taken steps to curtail vaping among Hoosier youth and has made cessation services more accessible to Indiana Medicaid members.
 These important steps should be complemented by raising Indiana’s low cigarette tax rate.
 Just as wearing a mask and social distancing can save lives, so too can raising the state’s low cigarette tax rate.

 Projections show that a $2 increase in the cigarette tax would save nearly 30,000 lives and help more than 100,000 Hoosiers stay or become tobacco free.
 Importantly, reduced smoking rates can also reduce Indiana’s health care costs.
-As policymakers continue to look for cost-savings in our health care system, they must not overlook evidence-based public health solutions, like raising the cigarette tax, that can produce significant savings for all Hoosiers.
+As policymakers continue to look for cost-savings in our health care system, they must not overlook evidence-based public health solutions, like raising the cigarette taxthat can produce significant savings for all Hoosiers.

 Raising the cigarette tax by $2 per pack will also produce up to $350 million in new revenue in the first year that can shore up Indiana’s underfunded health programs.
 At just $53 per person, Indiana has the 4th lowest share of public health investment in the country meaning we spend less on things like disease prevention, substance abuse prevention, and healthcare access than almost every other state.
-The consequences of this disinvestment are not abstract, but we see them every day in our offices, emergency departments and operating rooms.
+The consequences of this disinvestment are not abstract; we see them every day in our offices, emergency departments and operating rooms.
+We also know that recruitment of innovative new businesses to Indiana is challenging when the potential employees of these companies have such poor health outcomes and high health expenditures.
+Taking steps to improving the health of all Hoosiers will go far to make Indiana a desirable destination for growing companies.